py2ai/py2ai.github.io/_posts/2020-11-1-Real-time-streaming-protocol-and-opencv-in-Python.md

 cv2.destroyAllWindows()
 ```

-Wait for the frames to get appear after some messages!
+Wait for the frames to get appear (may take up 10 seconds) after some messages!